-The bass’s performances in the 2016-2017 season included creating the role of Kobun in The (R)evolution of Steve Jobs in his debut with Santa Fe Opera, Timur in Turandot with Pittsburgh Opera and Don Basilio in Il barbiere di Siviglia with NCPA Beijing, and he covered Gualtiero Walton in I Puritani for the Metropolitan Opera.
-On the concert stage, he joined the Kansas City Symphony and Choral Arts DC for the Mozart Requiem, and appeared withWashington Concert Opera as Phanuel in Hériodade.
+The bass’s performances in the 2016-2017 season included creating the role of Kobun in The (R)evolution of Steve Jobs in his debut with Santa Fe Opera, Timur in Turandot with Pittsburgh Opera, and Don Basilio in Il barbiere di Siviglia with NCPA Beijing.
+He covered Gualtiero Walton in I Puritani for the Metropolitan Opera.
+On the concert stage, he joined the Kansas City Symphony and Choral Arts DC for the Mozart Requiem and appeared with Washington Concert Opera as Phanuel in Hériodade.

 In the 2014-2015 season, he appeared as Colline in La bohème, The King in The Little Prince, Javelinot in Dialogues of the Carmelites, covers the Captain in Florencia en el Amazonas, and sings Mr. Shaw in the world premiere Penny.
-He made his debut with Washington Concert Opera in Guntram under the baton of Maestro Antony Walker, and joined the Glyndebourne Festival to cover Osmin in Die entführung aus dem Serail.
-Mr. Wu also made his Alice Tully Hall debut singing in concert with performers from China’s I Sing Festival, and debuted with NCPA Beijing as the Four Villains in Les contes d’Hoffman under director Francesca Zambello.
+He made his debut with Washington Concert Opera in Guntram under the baton of Maestro Antony Walker.
+He joined the Glyndebourne Festival to cover Osmin in Die entführung aus dem Serail.
+Mr. Wu also made his Alice Tully Hall debut singing in concert with performers from China’s I Sing Festival and debuted with NCPA Beijing as the Four Villains in Les contes d’Hoffman under director Francesca Zambello.

-In his first season with Washington National Opera, Mr. Wu has made his debut in the world premiere production of The Lion, The Unicorn and Me as the Inn Keeper, Lizard, Ox and The Shepherd, and he also appeared in Breaking, part of the American Opera Initiative.
+In his first season with Washington National Opera, Mr. Wu has made his debut in the world premiere production of The Lion, The Unicorn and Me as the Inn Keeper, Lizard, Ox, and The Shepherd, and he also appeared in Breaking, part of the American Opera Initiative.
 He has also appeared in The Magic Flute as the Second Armored Man at the Kennedy Center.

 A native of China, the bass first came to the United States as a young artist covering the titular role in the world premiere of Poet Li Bai at Central City Opera in 2007.
-He also served as the lead cover of Li Bai throughout the production’s subsequent tour in Rome, Beijing, Shanghai, Hong Kong, Denver and Los Angeles.
-While a student at University of Colorado, Wei Wu performed roles including: Figaro in Le nozze di Figaro (University of Colorado), Colline in La bohème (Colorado Springs Philharmonic), Ferrando in Il trovatore and Tom in Un ballo in maschera (China National Opera).
+He also served as the lead cover of Li Bai throughout the production’s subsequent tour in Rome, Beijing, Shanghai, Hong Kong, Denver, and Los Angeles.
+While a student at the University of Colorado, Wei Wu performed roles including Figaro in Le nozze di Figaro (University of Colorado), Colline in La bohème (Colorado Springs Philharmonic), Ferrando in Il trovatore and Tom in Un ballo in maschera (China National Opera).

 Mr. Wu is a regional finalist and district special award winner (Rocky Mountain Region) for the Metropolitan Opera National Council Audition in 2010 and 2012.
 He was also the winner of the Denver Lyric Opera Guild Competition in 2011 and 2012.
 The second prize winner of The Gerda Lissner Foundation Vocal Competition and placed third in the 5th Taiwan Vocal Competition.
 He is featured as Kōbun Otogawa on the original cast live recording of The (R)evolution of Steve Jobs, which received the 2019 Grammy Award for Best Opera Recording.